ljcd05/Mathmatical-modeling/README.md

 # Mathmatical-modeling
-#The program code will be uploaded after the question is finished,and the eassy will after the whole problem is done.
+#The program code will be uploaded after the question is finished,and the eassy won't until the whole problem is done.
-#All files will uploaded in the "main" branch.
+#All files will be uploaded into the "main" branch.